emailjohnthomascaballero/codewars/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <h2 id="about">I. About the Journey</h2>
-In this coding journey, I am dedicated to honing my logical thinking and algorithmic skills through CodeWars challenges.
-This repository serves as a comprehensive showcase of all the code I've crafted during this practice, highlighting my progress and solutions as I navigate the diverse array of coding puzzles on CodeWars.
+In this coding journey, I'm working on improving my problem-solving and coding skills by solving challenges on CodeWars.
+This collection shows all the code I've written while practicing, showing how I've grown and the solutions I've found to different coding problems.

 <!-- Back to Top -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>